oSharpey/cyber-obsidian/year-3/proj/Methodology.md

 - Get all data, power traces and corresponding plaintexts sent
 - Create a power leakage model based off hamming weights of intermediate values - XORing key with plaintext output from the SBOX.
 This loops through all traces
-- Rank the correlation coefficients to determine what is the most likely key
+- Rank the correlation coefficients to determine what is the most likely key Higher hamming weights in general linearly scale to higher power consumption, so a higher correlation between the HW and power consumption corresponds to a more likely key